After wearing flip-flops all summer, students head back to school with painful feet

 Foot and ankle surgeons can usually reduce or eliminate students’ foot pain with simple treatment methods including stretching exercises, ice massage, anti-inflammatory medications, and custom or over-the-counter shoe inserts.

 Back to school season will always be painful for some students, but it doesn’t need to involve foot pain.
-Contact Dr. Hafner’s office in Reston at 703-437-6333, the Manassas Office at 703-368-7166, or the Leesburg Office at 703-777-2101 to have your student’s painful foot evaluated, and visit FootHealthFacts.org for more information on foot and ankle conditions.
+Contact Dr. Gordon’s office at 703-437-6333 to have your student’s painful foot evaluated, and visit FootHealthFacts.org for more information on foot and ankle conditions.